 While there are advantages to participation in this new voluntary program, there will likely be some genuine concerns by companies that this new IRS program may backfire and actually increase, rather than minimize, potential misclassification liability.

-In a telephone conversation with the principal author of the IRS announcement this morning, September 22, 2011, we raised one of the most pressing concerns that companies are likely to face: would the IRS share information about a company’s participation in the program with the U.S. Department of Labor and state labor and tax commissioners under the IRS’s existing information-sharing agreements with other federal and state agencies under recent programs published by the IRS and U.S. Department of Labor?
+In a telephone conversation with the principal author of the IRS announcement this morning, September 22, 2011, I raised one of the most pressing concerns that companies are likely to face: would the IRS share information about a company’s participation in the program with the U.S. Department of Labor and state labor and tax commissioners under the IRS’s existing information-sharing agreements with other federal and state agencies under recent programs published by the IRS and U.S. Department of Labor?

-We noted that a business may be concerned that any sharing of information by the IRS with other federal and state agencies about a company’s participation in the IRS’s new voluntary program may lead to an unwanted array of enforcement actions by those other government agencies.
+I noted that a business may be concerned that any sharing of information by the IRS with other federal and state agencies about a company’s participation in the IRS’s new voluntary program may lead to an unwanted array of enforcement actions by those other government agencies.
 Enforcement actions may include investigations, audits, administrative proceedings and government-initiated lawsuits for allegedly past unpaid overtime wages, unemployment taxes, workers compensation premiums, and state tax liabilities – all of which could expose a company participating in the VCSP to even greater financial costs than were saved with the IRS.
 The principal author of the IRS announcement was unable to say definitively whether information about participants in VCSP would or would not be shared by the IRS with other federal or state agencies.

 Another concern about the new voluntary IRS program is that it does not provide safety from potential misclassification liability from private lawsuits under federal and state wage and hour laws and the federal employee benefits law.
 (Nor does the safe haven under Section 530, for that matter.)
 Many companies remain concerned about potential exposure to private class action lawsuits by workers who may claim that they have been improperly paid on a 1099 basis and are allegedly owed unpaid overtime under state or federal law or unpaid benefits under a company’s employee benefit plans.
 Such companies may prefer one of the other alternatives noted above in order to enhance independent contractor compliance.
 Those alternatives reduce or eliminate prospective exposure to misclassification liability not only in the tax context but also in the labor and benefits arenas.

 Yet another potential objection to the new IRS program is that companies that reclassify individuals who previously received 1099s may worry that reclassification is a form of “admission” of past misclassification, as well as an invitation to those receiving 1099s from the company to challenge their past classification as independent contractors.
-The authors of this blog post have advised companies how to properly reclassify workers in a manner to minimize this concern, but changing a worker’s tax treatment may remain the choice of last resort for many businesses.
+The author of this blog post has advised companies how to properly reclassify workers in a manner to minimize this concern, but changing a worker’s tax treatment may remain the choice of last resort for many businesses.

 Further analysis of the VCSP will be posted on this site in the future, including any information published by the IRS regarding the information-sharing issue discussed above.